 You will receive an assigned time for your medical check-in with the nurse.

-Please arrive at the parade ground pavillion at your assigned time with com pleted Medical Screening Forms for all Scouts and Adults.
+Please arrive at the parade ground pavillion at your assigned time with completed Medical Screening Forms for all Scouts and Adults.
+Any Scout with medications should check-in with the leader including those with orders to self-carry such as inhalers.
+It is best if a parent of a Scout who will have medication in camp attends check-in with the nurse.